'Telangana police zindabad', 'We got justice' : Public gathered at encounter site hail cops

 All 4 accused in Hyderabad Vet rape and murder case killed in encounter

 Protests were also held by different student groups and others at various places in the state, demanding capital punishment for the accused.
-The charred body of the 25-year old woman veterinarian was found under a culvert at Shadnagar near here on the morning of November 28 a day after she went missing.
+The charred body of the 26-year old woman veterinarian was found under a culvert at Shadnagar near here on the morning of November 28 a day after she went missing.